-Dr. Janeta Tansey is Principal and CEO at Virtue Medicine since 2009, with medical board-certification in Psychiatry (ABPN), a Fellow with the American Psychiatric Association, and a current Fulbright Specialist (2021-2025).
+Dr. Janeta Tansey is Principal and CEO at Virtue Medicine since 2009, with medical board-certification in Psychiatry (ABPN), a Fellow with the American Psychiatric Association, a Fellow with the Institute of Coaching, McLean Affiliate Harvard Medical School, and a current Fulbright Specialist (2021-2025).

 Dr. Tansey has served as clinical and adjunct medical faculty at the University of Iowa since 1999, with leadership in medical education, mental health, and bioethics.
 In 2008, she received the University of Iowa Collegiate Teaching Award, the university’s highest honor for educators.
 In addition to her M.D. from Loyola Stritch School of Medicine, she has a Ph.D. from the University of Iowa Department of Religious Studies.
 Her doctoral thesis investigated the moral emotions of empathy and shame as phenomena of ethical relation, drawing from the works of Buber and Levinas.
 She received the NAMI Exemplary Psychiatrist Award in 2011, one of fifteen U.S. psychiatrists to receive that year’s commendation.